Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Introduction

 \section{Introduction}

 In this paper we consider reaction-diffusion processes in a microscopic domain $\oe$ consisting of two bulk-domains $\oe^+$ and $\oe^-$, which are connected via small periodically distributed channels $\osem$ obtained by scaled and shifted reference elements $Z^{\ast}$.
-The height and the thickness of the channels is of order $\epsilon$, where the parameter $\epsilon$ is small compared to the size of the bulk-domains.
+The height and the thickness of the channels, as well as the periodicity of the channels, are of order $\epsilon$, where the parameter $\epsilon$ is small compared to the size of the bulk-domains.
 Within the microscopic domain $\oe$ we consider a reaction-diffusion equation with nonlinear reaction-kinetics and nonlinear Neumann-boundary condition on the lateral boundary of the channels.
 This boundary condition describes for example reactions taking place at the boundary of the channels or exchange with the surrounding medium.
 Within the channels we assume low diffusivity of order $\epsilon$.
 The aim is the derivation of a macroscopic model with effective interface conditions in the singular limit $\epsilon \to 0$.
+We only consider the case of a scalar equation.
+However, the results can be easily extended to systems of equations.